nervecenter/Dash/README.txt

 dash.py contains the work of David Drew, Chris Collazo, Arian Milanian, and Zach Sutherland.

-DASH_Backend.py is implemented on an embedded linux system (Raspberry-Pi) DASH_Backend.py contains the work of Tristan Hook and David Drew.
+DASH_Backend.py is implemented on an embedded Linux system (Raspberry-Pi);
+it contains the work of Tristan Hook and David Drew.

 Other than that, the album art in the graphics folder is a copyright of the Red Hot Chili Peppers, but the button graphics are our work.